 2. A PDF copy of the final revised essay to preserve a record of the intended format.

-3. A Word file listing the captions for the illustrations; captions should follow the journal’s style, as detailed in the Notes for Contributors, and include the sources of images.
+3. A Word file listing the captions for the illustrations; captions should follow the journal’s style, as detailed in the Notes for Contributors, and include a photo credit with any required permission information.

 4. High resolution (minimum 300 dpi) illustrations as individual JPEG or TIFF files.
 Please use a cloud delivery system such as WeShare or DropBox to transmit your images.